openebs-archive/openebs-docs/docs/FAQ.md

 The controller is automatically re-scheduled as a new Kubernetes pod.
 Policies are in place that ensures faster rescheduling.
 If Kubernetes node is unavailable, the controller gets scheduled on one of the available nodes.

-### What happens when an OpenEBS volume replica pod crashes for reasons other than node not-ready and node unreachable?
+### What happens when an OpenEBS volume replica pod crashes?

-The replica is automatically rescheduled as a new Kubernetes pod.
+The replica is automatically rescheduled as a new Kubernetes pod when an OpenEBS volume replica pod crashes for reasons other than node not-ready and node unreachable.
 The replica may or may not be rescheduled on the same K8s node.
 There is data loss with this newly scheduled replica if it gets rescheduled on a different K8s node.

 ### What happens when a K8s node that hosts OpenEBS volume replica goes offline?